Blog Post

 Poor, thin content will never rank.

-Make sure on page search engine optimization (on-page SEO) is carried out on each post and page.
+Make sure on-page search engine optimisation (SEO) is implemented on each post and page.

-On-page SEO is more well known in the world of business owners.
-This is the requirement that a page is easy to read by any search engine bot that comes across it.
-Each page or post should target different key terms, but terms that are related to the industry.
+On-page SEO is better known among business owners.
+This is the requirement that a page be easy to read by any search engine bot that encounters it.
+Each page or post should target different key terms, but all should be related to the industry.
 There can be thousands.

 Meta-tags